leobudima/elogii-blog/content/building-trust-with-your-customers-through-delivery.md

 But by adding them, you can raise the level of trust they place in your services.

-### #2 Let customers choose date and time of delivery
+### #2 Let customers choose the date and time of delivery

 Another thing customers want a say in is **when the delivery will arrive**.

 Typically, companies send a confirmation email with an approximate date and time of the delivery.
 For example:

-_Thank you for ordering from us.
+> _Thank you for ordering from us.
 Your item will arrive within 2-3 business days._

 But this isn’t very convenient.
 Customers would have to stay at home and wait for the order, not knowing when exactly it will arrive.